Tower Dungeon: Volumes

+Other media

+A promotional video for the release of the manga's sixth volume was published by Monthly Shōnen Sirius on its YouTube channel on March 30, 2026.
+The video features manga art with special effects by the agency Maxilla and traditional animation by the studio Keel.
+Toshiyuki Kono directed the animated clips at Keel and drew the storyboards, while Asuka Suzuki designed the characters and Tetsurō Moronuki designed the creatures.

 Reception

+By August 2026, the manga had over a million copies in circulation.

 The manga was nominated for the tenth Next Manga Award in the print category in 2024.
+It was also nominated in the Daruma for Best Drawing and Action Manga categories at the Japan Expo Awards in 2026.

 Kara Dennison of Otaku USA observed that Tower Dungeon represents Nihei's shift from sci-fi to dark fantasy.
 She observed that the series features Nihei's distinctive monster designs and hints at deeper political intrigue.
 While the first volume mainly sets up the story, Dennison suggested it could appeal to both existing fans and new readers as a promising fantasy entry.
 Reviewing the first volume, Kevin Cormack of Anime News Network noted that the series marks Nihei's venture into fantasy, contrasting his signature sci-fi works like Blame!.
 He observed the manga retains Nihei's atmospheric worldbuilding while featuring simplified character designs and organic architecture.
 While praising the RPG-inspired premise and environmental storytelling, Cormack found the 160-page volume disappointingly short, ending as the narrative developed.